algo7/TripAdvisor-Review-Scraper/README.md

 # TripAdvisor-Review-Scraper
-A simple scraper for TripAdvisor reviews.
+A simple scraper for TripAdvisor (Hotel, Restaurant, Airline) reviews.

 ## Table of Contents